 Data analysis: Natural language processing and sentiment analysis are two forms of analysis performed on free response data.
 The option to automate these is not built into DevResults, but you can reach out to us about projects like this and we'd be glad to help.
 If you are using an external tool to perform natural language processing on your free response data, you can still log the results of that analysis in a data table and create categorical indicators that automatically calculate indicator results from them.

 Data collection: Users can add comments and explanations for their indicator results with a high degree of precision in DevResults.
-Comments can be added per reporting period, per activity, and per geographic place.
-All comments can be exported with a single click, and will be displayed alongside data when submitted for a reporting period.
+Comments can be added per indicator, per reporting period, per activity, and per geographic place.
+All comments can be exported with a single click and are displayed alongside data when submitted for a reporting period.

 Data collection: Both numerical indicator results and qualitative indicator results are defined by: